 Students who apply for financial aid are considered for all aid programs for which they are eligible.
 Assistance is offered in the form of the following:

 Both undergraduate and graduate students must apply for financial aid using the Free Application for Federal Student Aid FAFSA.
-Priority for financial aid funding is given to students who apply on the FAFSA before March 1st.
+Priority for financial aid funding is given to students who complete the FAFSA for the upcoming academic year (Fall/Spring) before December 1st.
 The MSUB school code is 002530.
-Assistance for graduate students is generally limited to Direct or Perkins Loans and Work-Study.
+Assistance for graduate students is generally limited to Direct Loans.
 A limited number of scholarships, waivers, teaching and graduate assistantships are also available and require a separate application through the Office of Graduate Studies and Research.

 Cost of attendance is addressed on another page, however, students' expenses will vary according to such things as residency status and living arrangements.
 In estimating your University costs, remember not to overlook between-semester expenses.
 The financial aid award year begins with fall semester and includes the following spring and summer semesters, however financial aid does not include expenses between semesters.